djmuhammad/Ultrasonic-water-level-meter-using-arduino/README.md

 # Ultrasonic water level meter using arduino

-This repository is used to read data from an ultrasonic water level meter using an arduino.
+This repository is used to read data from an Ultrasonic water level meter QDY70A using an arduino.
 Communication with the ultrasonic sensor is done with the MODBUS protocol.
 The resulting liquid level is sent to the server with the SIM800l gsm module.

 ### Required components
 - Ultrasonic water level sensor x1